Wouter1/EMU-driver/Install.md

 After preparation, you can install the driver:

 1. Turn off the EMU device
-2. Download (click on "Download ZIP") and unzip the driver
+2. Download from the main page (click on the green combobox "Clone or downlod" and select "Download ZIP")
+3. Unzip the driver (double click)
-3. Run the install script (e.g. double click it) and follow the instructions.
+4. Run the install script (e.g. double click it) and follow the instructions.

 If you like you can also copy the control panel into your applications directory.
 You also have to copy the Skins folder along with the app.